joeyfaherty/insnouts/README.md

 # insnouts
 Java Expense Manager

-// jar file that calculates all expense from a gross pay.
-Taxed also
+// java app (jar) calculates all expenses from an external properties file.
-// all expenses, tax variables are in a config external to jar
+// User edits the config file with his/her expense details
-// run.sh to execute the jar file
+// run shell script that executes the jat file (./run.sh)
+// maven plugins used to create a tar.gz distributiuon containing, config file, jar and shell script.

 tools: Java, maven, bash